Raspberry Autumn Bliss: A Reliable Plant with Exceptional Flavour

 - Good disease resistance, particularly against root rot

-- Reliable and high-yielding, it performs well in UK weather
+- Reliable and high-yielding, it performs well in the UK weather

 - Perfect for extending the raspberry season into autumn